dadam1026/Carbon-Farming-1/README.md

 * Our training dataset is taken from Kaggle's Understanding the Amazon from Space.
 It is a multilabel dataset to guage human impact in the Amazon.
 The 17 general labels are: agriculture, artisinal_mine, bare_ground, blooming, blow_down, clear, cloudy, conventional_mine, cultivation, habitation, haze, partly_cloudy, primary, road, selective_logging, slash_burn, and water.
 * The following steps were done to process and prepare the data for modeling:

-<br>  1) Select the 7 labels most indicative of deforestation - agriculture, slash-burn, habitation, selective-logging, artisinal_mine, conventional_mine, cultivation
+<br>  1) Select the 7 labels most indicative of deforestation - agriculture, slash-burn, habitation, selective-logging, artisinal_mine, conventional_mine, cultivation <br>
 <br>  2) Create two classes - 'deforested' and 'conserved'.
 An image is classified as 'deforested' when any of the 7 deforestation labels are present.
-Otherwise it is classified as conserved
+Otherwise it is classified as conserved <br>
-<br>  3) Split the dataset into an 80-20 training-validation split
+<br>  3) Split the dataset into an 80-20 training-validation split <br>
 <br>  4) Place the images in their appropriate class directories